EPCCed/safe-docs/docs/safe-for-users.md

 Now you have to wait for your PI or project manager to accept your request to register.
 When this has happened, the systems team are prompted to create your account on the service machine.
 Once this has been done, you will be sent an email.
-You can then [pick up your password](#getpass) for the service machine from your SAFE account.
+If the service machine is configured to use passwords you can then [pick up your password](#getpass) for the service machine from your SAFE account.

 ### <a id="addssh"></a> How to add an SSH public key to your account